webplatform/docs-wpd/Community/Meetings/General/index.md

 ** Bug count: ???
 ** How to mark bugs that are not in beta - postponed?
 * [https://docs.google.com/spreadsheet/ccc?key=0Ao_fDuA-PPFydE9vbkR4UWpPRHNjaGFxcjA5WXd5SVE#gid=0 changing www page to focus on community]
+* Embedding external pages in WPD?
+* SASS or LESS examples?
 * Anything blocking you from creating great content?
 * Anything new & notable?
 (Blogs or other communications planned for next week?)